 - These birds are big - averaging between 27 to 35 inches tall with a 71-90- inch wingspan; females are slightly larger than their male counterparts.

 - Bald eagles tend to nest near lakes, rivers and other waterways on the tops of tall trees.
-The same nests are used every year with moss and twigs added when necessary.
-Nests are known to be quite large, some weighing almost 4,000 pounds.

 - Before the recovery program began in 1985, these majestic birds had not nested in Indiana since 1897.